doctorfree/Asciiville/markdown/asciiville.1.md

 **asciiville -c translate**
 : Launches the `got` command line translation tool in the current terminal window

-**asciiville -c twitter**
-: Launches the `rainbowstream` command line Twitter client in the current terminal window

 **asciiville -c weather**
 : Displays a weather report for your IP address location using `wttr.in`